WebAhead/master-reference/coursebook/week-7/project.md

 Blog site with CMS (content management system)

 ### Task
-- This week you'll build a blog with a CMS (content management system) using the Hapi.js framework!
+- Build a blog with a CMS (content management system) using the Hapi.js framework!
-- You'll use a postgreSQL database to store and retrieve your data.
+- Use a postgreSQL database to store and retrieve your data.
-- You'll use the retrieved data to populate a handlebars template for _server-side_ rendering to be displayed on the front-end.
+- Use the retrieved data to populate a handlebars template for _server-side_ rendering to be displayed on the front-end.

 ### Goals